Hosted by

 The best FP&A professionals don’t think like analysts.
 They think like advisors.
 They’re higher-level thinkers.
 They understand how their insights connect to what others care about.
 And they’re masterful communicators.
 They don’t refer to themselves as masters, but they’re always in pursuit of mastery.

 People who level up their FP&A technical and non-technical ability tend to get selected for better projects that are more interesting and challenging than those their peers get assigned to.
 Directors know these exceptional people can handle it and shine.
 When they succeed, they’re more likely to get promotions, higher pay, and even more exciting opportunities.
-The work is far more enjoyable and less frustrating because they’re now more capable, confident, and positive.
-This leads to a more inspiring career and fulfilling life.
+Work is far more enjoyable and less frustrating because they’re now more capable, confident, and positive.
+This leads to a more inspiring career and a fulfilling life.

 Influence through finance is a skill that can be rapidly developed by changing how you think through learning, application, practice, and ongoing support.
 This isn’t wishful thinking.
 This is reality for those who are committed to their own growth.